EMBRYOPSIDA Pirani & Prado

 GINKGOALES Gorozh.
 Main Tree.

-VAM present; biflavones, non-hydrolysable tannins +; tree branched; compression wood +; nodes 1:2, venation dichotomising, open; wood pycnoxylic; tracheid side wall pits with torus:margo construction, bordered; phloem with scattered fibres alone [Cycadales?]; all leaves with axillary buds; lamina lacking a midrib, venation dichotomous; microsporangiophore/filament simple with terminal microsporangia; microsporangia 2/microsporophyll, abaxial, pendulous, dehiscing by the action of the hypodermis [endothecium]; exine thin [2³ µm thick]; megasporophyll single, ovules 2(-4) together, terminal, erect, nucellar beak +, with basal collar; generative cell delimited by circular anticlinal wall, pollen tube penetrating between sporophytic cells, growth non-destructive, wall with ß-(1,3)(1,4)-glucan; seed fleshy, inner fleshy layer alone vascularized; germination cryptocotylar; one duplication in the PHYO clade. - 1 family, 1 genus, 1 species [all rather redundant].
+VAM present; biflavones, non-hydrolysable tannins +; tree branched; compression wood + [reaction wood: much-thickened/lignified fibres on abaxial side of branch-stem junction]; nodes 1:2, venation dichotomising, open; wood pycnoxylic; torus/margo pits + [tracheid side walls], pits bordered; phloem with scattered fibres; double leaf trace +; all leaves with axillary buds; lamina lacking a midrib, venation dichotomous; microsporangiophore/filament simple with terminal microsporangia; microsporangia 2/microsporophyll, pendulous, dehiscing by the action of the hypodermis [endothecium]; exine thin [2³ µm thick]; megasporophyll single; ovules 2(-4) together, terminal, nucellar beak +, with basal collar; female gametophyte with chlorophyll, photosynthesising; generative cell delimited by circular anticlinal wall, pollen tube penetrating between sporophytic cells, growth non-destructive, wall with ß-(1,3)(1,4)-glucan; seed fleshy, inner fleshy layer alone vascularized; germination cryptocotylar; one duplication in the PHYO clade. - 1 family, 1 genus, 1 species [all rather redundant].

 Phylogeny.
 For discussion on the relationships of Ginkgoales, see above.
 Given the uncertainty in our knowledge of the relationships between the major seed-plant clades, direct links to Cycadales, Gnetales, flowering plants, and Pinales are provided here.